carlwood/blm-resources/posts/education.md

 - *The New Jim Crow* by Michelle Alexander (reading)
 - *Why I'm No Longer Talking to White People About Race* by Reni Eddo-Lodge (read)

-If you're in the UK and trying to source any books, check out [New Beacon Books](https://www.newbeaconbooks.com/), a black-owned bookstore, first to see if they stock it.
+If you're in the UK and trying to source any books, check out [New Beacon Books](https://www.newbeaconbooks.com/), a Black-owned bookstore, first to see if they stock it.

 ## Black British history
-We're from the UK and we've realised our schooling was seriously lacking in black British history.
+We're from the UK and we've realised our schooling was seriously lacking in Black British history.
 Regretfully, we've never taken it upon ourselves to fill in the gaps until now, but we've been finding the following sites useful in our early efforts to change this:

 - [Black Cultural Archives](https://blackculturalarchives.org/) — histories of African and Caribbean people in Britain.
-- [Black History 365](https://www.blackhistorymonth.org.uk/) — the Black History Month Magazine, featuring tons of articles on black history, arts and culture throughout the UK.
+- [Black History 365](https://www.blackhistorymonth.org.uk/) — the Black History Month Magazine, featuring tons of articles on Black history, arts and culture throughout the UK.
 - [Black British history on record](https://www.nationalarchives.gov.uk/black-history) — from the National Archive.
 In particular [this page](https://www.nationalarchives.gov.uk/help-with-your-research/research-guides/black-british-social-and-political-history-in-the-20th-century/), which contains a list of key events, organisations and legislation.

 [The Black Curriculum](https://www.theblackcurriculum.com/) is an organisation working to make Black History mandatory in schools, and you can [email the Education Secretary](https://www.theblackcurriculum.com/action) to put pressure on the government to make this change.